EffectOrientedProgramming/book/Chapters/06_Failure.md

     check(result).run
 ```

-To handle all possible failures for this new Effect, we must handle both `Exception` and `ClimateFailure`:
+To handle all failures for `weatherReportFaulty`, we provide cases for both `Exception` and `ClimateFailure`:

 ```scala 3 mdoc:silent
 val weatherReport =